 1. Asus RT-AX89X

-The RT-AX89X is the top-tier dual-band Wi-Fi 6 router from Asus, and it’s the first router on the market with two 10Gbps network ports.
-That plus two USB 3.2 Gen 1 ports means it can deliver ultra-high-speed router NAS performance.
+The RT-AX89X is the top-tier dual-band Wi-Fi 6 router from Asus, and it's the first router on the market with two 10Gbps network ports.
+That, plus two USB 3.2 Gen 1 ports, can deliver ultra-high-speed router NAS performance.

-Like all Asus routers, including the GT-AXE11000, RT-AX86U, GT-AX11000, GT-AX6000, and RT-AX68U below, the RT-AX89X can deliver all storage-related applications you can consider, including local and cloud-based data sharing, PC-less download app, Time Machine backup, and a lot more.
+Like all Asus routers, including the GT-AXE16000, GT-AXE11000, RT-AX86U, and GT-AX11000 Pro below, the RT-AX89X can deliver all storage-related applications you can consider, including local and cloud-based data sharing, PC-less download app, Time Machine backup, and a lot more.

-By the way, the storage-based feature set is the same across all Asus routers released in the past few years.
+The storage-based feature set is the same across all Asus routers released in the past decade.
 And that also applies to other Asus routers on this list.

 Asus RT-AX89X's Rating